 The two most common approaches to employee ratings include a numerical scale (usually a scale of 3, 5, or 7), or a set of standardized descriptions (for example: fails to meet expectations, meets expectations, or exceeds expectations).

 Most employees are rated at the middle of the scale, indicating they meet but don’t exceed expectations; however, this can also be true for employees who are not truly achieving satisfactory outcomes, resulting in a condition referred to as “ratings creep.”

-Ratings creep is a phenomenon common to employee rating scales in which managers knowingly give artificially inflated scores.
+Ratings creep is a phenomenon common to employee performance review rating scales in which managers knowingly give artificially inflated scores.
 This can happen for any number of reasons, from managerial biases toward their own teams, to time savings on a task getting in the way of a manager’s other duties, or simple conflict avoidance behavior.

 As Dominique Jones explains in her article for Halogen Software: